LiTHehack/php-rest-api/README.md

 1. Create a database (with possible user)
 2. Create a table named "books" with the following columns:
-  * "id" - INT, auto incrementing
+  * "id" - INT, primary key, auto incrementing
   * "title" - VARCHAR
   * "author" - VARCHAR
   * "year" - INT (to keep it simple)